trublesomeban/swordfish/README.md

 ```
 =greet say Hello!
 ```
-All macros defined and the file will be bound and everything else will be ingored.
+All macros defined in the file will be bound and everything else will be ingored.